 It is a combination of modern and vintage Rolex, which also always remain the discussion among enthusiasts.
 There are pros and cons on either side and in our articles, we try to give you a couple of our thoughts on both accounts.
-We have a slight preference for vintage models ourselves, at least most of the Fratello editors, but as you could read in our recent Baselworld coverage on Rolex, the new models are very impressive.
-Especially the Rolex GMT-Master II Everose and the bi-colour model swept us from our feet completely.
+We have a slight preference for vintage models ourselves, at least most of the Fratello editors, but the modern Rolex watches (if available) are simply HOT as well.
+The Top 10 Rolex watches overview below, has been generated using the interest in our Rolex articles in the past 12 months.
+Without further ado, here you go.

+Ah, some sense!
 There is little not to like about this Rolex Explorer reference 1016, despite the relatively small size of the case (36mm).
-This vintage reference won in this Top 10 Rolex watches overview from the more modern reference 14270 and the later 39mm version.
-To be brutally honest, we love all of them.
 If resources don’t allow you to buy a reference 1016, the 14270 is also a very cool alternative.
 As is the 39mm 214270, especially if you have big wrists.
 You can’t go wrong with a Rolex Explorer, never!